qubole/rubix/README.md

 [![codecov](https://codecov.io/gh/qubole/rubix/branch/master/graph/badge.svg)](https://codecov.io/gh/qubole/rubix)

-RubiX is a light-weight data caching framework that can be used by Big-Data engines.
-RubiX uses local disks to provide the best I/O bandwidth to the Big Data Engines.
-RubiX is useful in shared storage architectures where the data execution engine is separate from storage.
-For example, on public clouds like AWS or Microsoft Azure, data is stored in cloud store and the engine accesses the data over a network.
-Similarly in data centers [Presto](https://prestosql.io) runs on a separate cluster from HDFS and accesses data over the network.

-RubiX can be extended to support any engine that accesses data using Hadoop FileSystem interface via plugins.
-There are plugins to access data on AWS S3, Microsoft Azure Blob Store and HDFS.
-RubiX can be extended to be used with any other storage systems including other cloud stores
+RubiX is a lightweight data caching framework for use with Hadoop-based data engines.

-Check the [User and Developer manual](http://rubix.readthedocs.io/en/latest/index.html) for more more information on getting started.
+Check the [User & Developer Manual](https://rubix.readthedocs.io/en/latest/index.html) for more information on use cases and getting started with RubiX.

+## Requirements

+* Java 7
+* Docker (Engine: 18.06.0+)

+## Building RubiX

+To build the project, use the provided Maven wrapper:

+    ./mvnw clean install

+To run integration tests:

+    ./mvnw clean install -DrunITs

 ## Supported Engines and Cloud Stores